TUD-IMB/fosanalysis/doc/GettingStarted.md

 - make the modules available by adding the directory where `fosanalysis` is stored to the `$PYTHONPATH` system variable.

 ## Software Architecture
-As a design principle, `fosanalysis` consists of several modules, each dedicated to a single specific functionality.
+With modularity as its design principle, `fosanalysis` consists of several modules, each dedicated to a single specific functionality.
 The core modules are `protocols` to import the data, that is exported by the Luna Inc ODiSI Software and `strainprofile`, which contains the class definitions, that enable the user to calculate the crack width and manipulate the calculated cracks.
 An object to calculate cracks is put together by several exchangeable components in a plug and play manner.
-This workflow enables a fine grained access to algorithm settings in a flexible, yet easily comprehensive  algorithm construction.
+This workflow enables a fine grained access to algorithm settings in a flexible, yet easy to comprehend algorithm construction.

 ## Getting Started
-Assuming a successful installation, you can followin the this short tutorial.
+Assuming a successful installation, you can follow this short tutorial.
 For this, we need two scripts:
 - `generatedemofile.py` writes some artificial data, to `./data/demofile.tsv` relative to the working directory, when executed.
 - `gettingstarted.py` contains the code, resulting from following along with this tutorial.